ec209/re-team-manual/source/documentation/performance-platform.md

 And retrieve data about various things, e.g. session length, website uptime, etc

 In order to access these services, it uses credentials stored in the Stagecraft (PostgreSQL) database.

 ## Transaction explorer

-Every quarter GDS sends out to each department a subset of a [large spreadsheet™](https://docs.google.com/spreadsheets/d/1DN98HNFtOv6POsQt501dnFiZ4Hus6Uj1IrerhDx1Guk/edit?usp=sharing_eil&ts=5b8fd041) which they get each service to fill in.
-The results are collated in the aforementioned spreadsheet and then ready for being uploaded to the performance platform.
+Every quarter GDS sends out to each department a subset of a [large spreadsheet](https://docs.google.com/spreadsheets/d/1DN98HNFtOv6POsQt501dnFiZ4Hus6Uj1IrerhDx1Guk/edit?usp=sharing_eil&ts=5b8fd041) which they get each service to fill in.
+The results are collated in this spreadsheet and then ready for being uploaded to the Performance Platform.

 When uploading the data, different pieces need to go to different places.
 The two destinations are `backdrop` and `stagecraft`.
 As above, the data needs to go into `backdrop`, and the dashboard metadata needs to go into `stagecraft`.